Program Highlights

 Distance Option (Year 2)

-Therefore, in Year the GP will have a "distance" option, meaning that all classes will be fully online and students can choose to complete their in-person supervised practice hours anywhere in the state of California.
+Therefore, in Year 2, the GP offers a "distance" option, meaning that all classes will be entirely online, and students can choose to complete their in-person supervised practice hours anywhere in California.
 This option allows students to spend less time commuting great distances and more time focused on learning.
 The GP@CSULB will provide resources and support to help students find distance placements.
 It also means we can have much larger cohort sizes since we aren't limited to the greater Long Beach area for placements!

 Special emphasis